Skip to main content

 • Secondary progressive MS (SPMS): SMPS is similar to RRMS, but it can become more disabling over time.
 Tysabri and Tyruko are only approved for SPMS during an “active” phase.

 Good to know: There is a fourth type of MS called primary progressive MS (PPMS).
-People with PPMS experience worsening symptoms over time and don’t relapse or have periods of remission.
-Tysabri and Tyruko are not approved to treat this form of MS.
+People with PPMS experience worsening symptoms over time and don’t have periods of relapse or remission.
+Tysabri and Tyruko aren’t approved for this form of MS.

-During the FDA approval process, biosimilar manufacturers must show that there are no meaningful differences in safety or effectiveness between their products and the reference biologics.
+During the FDA-approval process, biosimilar manufacturers must show that there are no meaningful differences in safety or effectiveness between their product and the reference biologic.

-Tyruko and Tysabri both have serious risks to keep in mind, though
+Tyruko and Tysabri both have serious risks to keep in mind

-Tyruko and Tysabri have the same side effects.
+Tyruko and Tysabri are thought to have the same side effects.
 Some of the most common ones are headaches, fatigue, and joint pain.
-Serious risks are uncommon.
-But there are risks of new or worsening infections, liver problems, and allergic reactions, among others.
+Serious side effects are uncommon.
+But they can cause new or worsening infections, liver problems, and allergic reactions, among other serious issues.

 One notable infection to be aware of is progressive multifocal leukoencephalopathy (PML).
 This rare brain infection is life-threatening.
-Your healthcare provider will check your blood for the virus that causes PML.
+Your prescriber should check your blood for the virus that causes PML.
 If you test positive for the JC virus (JCV), your risk for PML is higher during treatment with Tyruko or Tysabri.
-Your provider can help you weigh this risk when choosing which MS treatment is best for you.

 Because of the risk of PML, close monitoring is important.
 The FDA requires anyone prescribed Tysabri to be enrolled in the TOUCH Prescribing Program.
 And Tyruko is only available through the Tyruko Risk Evaluation and Mitigation Strategies (REMS) program.
 These medication safety programs help make sure the benefits of Tysabri and Tyruko outweigh the risks for people who need them.

-So, what does this mean when it comes to which medication you receive?
-Your insurance plan and infusion center will probably have the final say.
-But if you’re having trouble with coverage, GoodRx can help you navigate other ways to save on your prescription.
+If you’re having trouble with coverage, GoodRx can help you navigate other ways to save on your prescription:

 The bottom line